Bitbucket Cloud»

 Warning

-Please note that you can delete source code integrations while stacks are still using them.
-See the next section for more details.
+You can delete source code integrations while stacks are still using them, which will have consequences.

 Consequences»